US Open: Andy Murray suffers second-round exit at hands of inspired Grigor Dimitrov

 Murray, the 2012 champion, slumped to defeat against Bulgarian 19th seed Dimitrov with Britain's former world No 1 a shadow of his old self in a disappointing 6-3 6-4 6-1 loss.

-In the 12th meeting between two veterans of the sport, and seven years after their last one, 19th seed Dimitrov registered only his fourth win over the Scot.
+In the 12th meeting between two veterans, and seven years after their last one, 19th seed Dimitrov registered only his fourth win over the Scot.

 A ding-dong of a first set, including two brutal 15-minute games, was poised at 3-3 with almost an hour played and the match was shaping up to be another Murray marathon.